silicon-vlsi/PS-2025-S8/README.md

 # Resources

+- **TEXT**
+  - Rout, Saroj.
+2025.
+IC Engineering I. [[eBook](https://mixignal-press.github.io/ebook-ice1/)]
+    - Most of the notes covered during this PS will shared on this eBook.
 - **REFERENCES**
   - Thomas, R. E., Rosa, A. J., Toussaint, G. J. (2023).
 The Analysis and Design of Linear Circuits.
 United Kingdom: Wiley.
 [Thomas2023]
 - **VIRTUAL LABS**